-The maintenance of heritage assets such as libraries and heritage sites is vital for the ongoing imperative of promoting, sustaining and enriching a national identity.
-An estimated 43.6% (R8.4 billion) of the department's budget over the medium term is allocated to the Heritage Promotion and Preservation programme, of which R5 billion is earmarked for the Public Library Services subprogramme, mainly for the community library services grant; and R2 billion for the Heritage Institutions subprogramme, to be transferred to museums for their operations.
+An estimated 45.1% (R8.4 billion) of the department's budget over the medium term is within the Heritage Promotion and Preservation programme.
+Of this amount, R5 billion is earmarked for the community library services grant through the Public Library Services subprogramme, and R2.1 billion is set to be transferred to museums for their operations through the Heritage Institutions subprogramme.

-To expand access to knowledge and information, the department plans to build 105 libraries and upgrade 150 community libraries over the MTEF period with funds from the community library services grant.
-Monuments, memorials and museums serve as important heritage assets that preserve legacies and pay homage to people and events that have shaped South African society and form part of the nationbuilding and social cohesion agenda.
+To expand access to knowledge and information, the department plans to build 66 libraries and upgrade 135 community libraries at a projected cost of R798.6 million over the MTEF period as part of the community library services grant.